Practical One-Round-Trip BFT Replication: Evaluation

 \subsection{\prot{} in Comparison to Baselines}

-Figure~\ref{fig:tlcurves} compares the request throughput and end-to-end latency of \prot{} and the baseline protocols under increasing load. \prot{} and Flutter use $n = 6$ replicas; all other protocols use $n = 4$ replicas. \prot{} uses a coefficient of $\gamma=0.25$ for its sequencing layer, and Flutter clients set bets by adding a static \SI{50}{ms} to their clocks (approximately the average offset of \prot{}).
-For every protocol except \prot{}, we generate each data point by measuring the benchmark workload for 60 seconds, with 30 second warm-up and cool-down periods.
-However, each of \prot{}'s experiments ran over a much larger time period of 10 minutes, with corresponding 1 minute warm-up and cool-down times.
-The extended runtime for \prot{} accounts for the stochastic nature of our fast path, since in our testbed replicas naturally diverge due to network delays and therefore the system occasionally enters \repair{}.
+Figure~\ref{fig:tlcurves} compares the request throughput and median end-to-end latency of \prot{} and the baseline protocols under increasing load.
+For all protocols, we use 8 VMs to simulate clients.
+Each client VM submits requests according to a Poisson process at a given rate, and we also cap the total number of in flight requests at 10{,}000.
+The request size for all protocols is normalized to \SI{1}{\kibi\byte}, not including signatures and protocol specific headers. \prot{} and Flutter use $n = 6$ replicas with $f=1$ and $p=1$; all other protocols use $n = 4$ replicas.
+Here, we show \prot{} with two different settings of the ordering layer coefficients $\gamma=1.2$ and $\gamma=1.5$.
+The $\gamma=1.2$ curve has better latency at low load, but saturates before the $\gamma=1.5$ curve due to the more aggressive setting of ETAs, which result in lower frequency of the fast path.
+We also present PBFT and Zyzzyva without batching ($b=1$) and with moderate batching ($b=50$).

-\prot{} yields the lowest latency of all the protocols ($0.85\times$ the latency of Flutter and $0.6\times$ the latency of Zyzzyva) and also achieves higher throughput than Flutter, Zyzzyva and PBFT.
-However, \prot{}'s throughput is $3.5\times$ lower than Autobahn and Bullshark.
-We believe the gap is partially due to the different implementation frameworks.
+Each experiment consists of 5 trials, where each trial lasts 2 minutes, including a 15 second warm-up and 15 second cool-down period.
+Figure~\ref{fig:tlcurves} shows the median throughput and latency across the trials.
+The purpose of running multiple trials was to smooth over variations in the Google Cloud wide area network latencies.

-Note, the latency improvements in these experiments do not map directly to the analysis of message delays in Table~\ref{tab:protocol_message_delays}.
-Firstly, our choice of $\gamma = 0.25$ means the effective best case latency of \prot{} is actually $2.25\Delta$.
+Figure~\ref{fig:best_latency} shows the best latency for each protocol in the experiments. \prot{} with $(\gamma = 1.2)$ yields the lowest latency of all the protocols: $0.82\times$ the latency of Zyzzyva and $0.76\times$ the latency of Flutter, the next closest protocols.
+Note, the latency improvements in these experiments do not map directly to number of message delays in critical path (see Table~\ref{tab:protocol_message_delays}).
+Firstly, the choice of $\gamma$ in \prot{} and our static bet offset in Flutter add waiting times to the end-to-end latency.
 Secondly, the different communication patterns and the replica placement in our testbed mean not all message delays are equal.
-For example, the delay required by any of the non-speculative protocols to inform clients of execution results is a $(f + 1)$th tail latency (about \SI{6}{}--\SI{14}{\milli\second} in our setup).
+For example, the delay required by PBFT to inform clients of execution results is a $(f + 1)$th tail latency (about \SI{4}{}--\SI{17}{\milli\second} in our setup).
 However, both message delays in \prot{} are $(n-p)$th tail latencies (about \SI{31}{ms}).